treehouses/cli/README.md

-vnc <on|off>                             enables or disables the vnc server service default                                  sets a raspbian back to default configuration upgrade                                  upgrades treehouses package using npm image                                    shows the version of the system image installed
+vnc <on|off>                             enables or disables the vnc server service default                                  sets a raspbian back to default configuration upgrade                                  upgrades treehouses package using npm image                                    returns version of the system image installed
 *                                        temporary catch all
 ```